Home Inspection Guide: What to Expect and What to Look For | Value-First Home Team

 Home Inspection: What to Expect and What to Look For

-A practical walkthrough of how a home inspection works, how to prepare, and how to read the results, focused on the items that matter for cost, safety, and long term ownership.
-In our view, a home inspection is an essential step for most buyers because it helps you understand condition, prioritize risks, and plan for near term costs.
+A practical walkthrough of how a home inspection works, how to prepare, and how to read the results — focused on the items that matter for cost, safety, and long-term ownership.

 What a Home Inspection Is and What It Is Not